Ready to Make a Donation?

 Gone are the days when California’s food banks could offer only canned and packaged food.
 While these are still valuable items at our food distributions, today fresh produce accounts for over half of the food distributed by many of our food banks.

-From the senior citizen who experiences better health by adding vegetables back into his diet to the child who tastes her first bite ever of a fresh peach, Farm to Family is transforming lives by improving nutrition.
+From the senior citizen who experiences better health by adding vegetables back into his diet to the child who tastes her first ever bite of a fresh peach, Farm to Family is transforming lives by improving nutrition.
 And with many of our food banks providing nutrition education together with cooking demonstrations and recipe cards, food bank clients are learning practical ways to bring fresh produce into their diets.